khusseini/packager/Readme.md

 curl -v http://localhost:8080
 ```

-E voila, an nginx image that is not even 50MB small :)
+Et voila, an nginx image that is not even 50MB small :)

 Configuration:
 -